MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 BUG FIXES:

-* Data Source: `azurerm_aadb2c_directory` - fixing a bug where the Data Source didn't return an error when the AAD B2C was not found ([#20479](https://github.com/hashicorp/terraform-provider-azurerm/issues/20479))
+* Data Source: `azurerm_aadb2c_directory` - fixing a bug where the Data Source didn't return an error when the Azure AD B2C was not found ([#20479](https://github.com/hashicorp/terraform-provider-azurerm/issues/20479))
 * Data Source: `azurerm_app_service_environment_v3` - fixing a bug where the Data Source didn't return an error when the App Service Environment was not found ([#20479](https://github.com/hashicorp/terraform-provider-azurerm/issues/20479))
 * Data Source: `azurerm_consumption_budget_resource_group` - using the correct timeout value ([#20479](https://github.com/hashicorp/terraform-provider-azurerm/issues/20479))
 * Data Source: `azurerm_consumption_budget_resource_group` - fixing a bug where the Data Source didn't return an error when the Consumption Budget Resource Group was not found ([#20479](https://github.com/hashicorp/terraform-provider-azurerm/issues/20479))